 exegesis of culture in general, constituted an unprecedented revelation in my

 life.
-For I could never have imagined that my natural predisposition for
+For I could never have imagined that my natural predisposition to finding

-finding analogies between things which, a priori, had none, would one
+analogies between things which, a priori, had none, would one day reveal

-day reveal itself to be one of my greatest assets in my quest for the absolute.
+itself to be one of my greatest assets in my quest for the absolute.
+What I had

-its message with the utmost consideration: Hermeticism dwelled within me.
+with the utmost attention: Hermeticism dwelt within me.

 The whims of fate are decidedly more than